• Skip to primary navigation

 • Black Bean Sweet Potato Quesadilla

-You might be interested in a couple of videos on this healthy tuber from nutritionfacts.org (see below).
-It’s a great website with loads of great videos on nutrition studies.
+You might be interested in some videos on this healthy tuber from nutritionfacts.org (see below).
+It’s a great website with loads of videos revolving around plant-based nutrition.
 Click on the photos below to see each video.
 Any way you cook them, sweet potatoes are a great choice.

 I’d love to hear your feedback in the comments below for this Sweet Potato Hash Browns recipe!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!